mandar44/NetCore-Test/README.md

 # NetCore-Test
 First Repo for testing

-Using Github as as Repo and Azure Devops for CI/CD
+Using Github as Repo and Azure Devops for CI/CD